The Women’s Secure Blended Service is being piloted by St Andrew’s Healthcare one of the nine providers in the IMPACT partnership.

 The study explored reasons for poor patient experience and outcomes in secure women’s services nationally.
 It highlighted difficulties with transitions, poor experience of multi-stage secure care settings for traumatised women, a lack of clarity and hope about treatment pathways and a dependence-generating culture.

-Stowe Ward, a medium secure women’s unit at St Andrew’s in Northampton, was one of three hospital locations chosen nationally as part of a competitive process to run an NHS-funded pilot.
+One ward in St Andrew’s medium secure women’s unit in Northampton was one of three hospital locations chosen nationally as part of a competitive process to run an NHS-funded pilot.

 The Women’s Blended Service launched in September 2019 and aims to reduce overall length of stay by providing an innovative model of care that negates the need for transitions between medium and low security levels, using a hybrid model.